How can I turn around my struggling beauty business?

 Imagine your client is on a journey from when they arrive to when they leave – their journey must have interesting viewpoints along the way, for example if you had a massage table you could place a bowl of scented petals underneath your couch for your clients to look at when they lie face down.
 Or place a large V-shaped cushion on their lap when they are having a pedicure to rest their hands on and read a magazine.

-There could be lots of small touches that can make your clients’ experience that bit more special, and encourage them to come back.
+There could be lots of small touches that can make your clients’ experience that bit more special, and encourage them to come back. come back.
+Another thing you can do is go through the scheduling process that they are using.
+Is it difficult?
+Use a salon scheduling software or a better one if you already have one.

 If advertising isn’t working for you then stop it.
 Your best place to gain new clients is through your existing clients, so try to think of ways you can reach out to your customers’ friends and family.